top of page

 Think it, Say it, Write it.

-Get your students to say their sentences and count the words so they know the number of words they must see on their page or whiteboard.
+Have your students say their sentences and count the words so they know how many words they must see on their page or whiteboard.

 Comments